 The recipe for this jar of green goodness doesn't get much simpler; it's just a quick blanch of the collards and then blending with all the other ingredients for a healthy way to get more collard greens into your diet.
 It's 5 minutes max of your time with a super high return on investment.

-I know it be tempting to add more to this recipe, but really this is one of those where you just gotta trust that less is more.
+I know it is tempting to add more to this recipe, but really this is one of those where you just gotta trust that less is more.
 This recipe is the opposite of an involved recipe.
-Trust the process; adding a bunch of ingredients is an unnecessary self inflicted wound.
+Trust the process; adding a bunch of ingredients is an unnecessary self-inflicted wound.

 Health Benefits of Collard Greens

 Collard greens when cooked right are one of the most nutritious vegetables out there for you.
 They're extremely low in calories (only 70 calories in a cup of cooked greens) assuming you don't cook them in a vat of salt pork.
 They also are rich in dietary fiber, folate, and vitamins E,A,K, and C which all combine to provide cholesterol support, heart health, ease of digestion, detox support and cancer prevention.
 For more comprehensive details on collard greens' health benefit visit the article 11 Health Benefits of Collard Greens.
 This salsa verde recipe makes it easy to enjoy these benefits on a daily basis.

 - If you're not a fan of garlic use less or blanch it to minimize the bite

 - Add jalapeÃ±os for heat if you prefer.
 I left them out for this recipe, as I wanted the sauce to be more versatile across different cuisines